Important notice: Shop orders placed on or after December 20th will be processed in the New Year. Thank you for your understanding.

 The Torrent Walk is a path on the outskirts of Dolgellau and is one of the more popular routes in the area.
-This walk will lead you under a woodland canopy, along the Clywedog river and past hidden industrial remains.
+This walk will lead you under a woodland canopy, along the Afon Clywedog river and past hidden industrial remains.

 Why this path?